Creuna-Oslo/ui-team-meta/tools-of-quality.md

 If time tracking is required, there must exist a working way to do this.

 Members of a project that have no specific issues to work on, but still have time allocated to the project, must be able to perform work that is of value for the project.
-Time tracking of these activities must be possible.
+If required, time tracking of these activities must be possible.

 Ideally, members should not be required to track their own time as this is a concern that can be solved in a higher level relationship (f.ex. between representatives form Creuna and the customer).